dskeff/buildvm/buildvm/README.md

 Except VMDK, I have added all other scripts so that it can become an example.

-Note: I do not like Virtual Box and I am a fan of VMware Workstation as this is enterprise software which has support, performance and a track record.
-I see much better performance using VMware Workstation.
+Note: I did not develop taste for using Virtual Box.
+I am a fan of VMware Workstation as this is enterprise software which has support, performance and a track record.
+I see much better performance using VMware Workstation than what I had seen with Virtual Box one time.